-- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes or disruptions in the securities markets; - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to mineral exploration and production activities;
+- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes or disruptions in the securities markets; - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to mineral exploration and production activities; - risks related to our lack of mineral production from our properties; - risks related to the results of our metallurgical testing; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves;

-- risks related to our lack of mineral production from our properties; - risks related to the results of our metallurgical testing; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves; - risks related to changes in mineral resource and reserve estimates; - risks related to differences in United States and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the difficulties of handling the disposal of mine water at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to currency fluctuations; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to covenants contained in agreements with our secured creditors that may affect our assets; - risks related to the extent to which our level of indebtedness may impair our ability to obtain additional financing; - risks related to our status as a "passive foreign investment company" under the United States Internal Revenue Code of 1986, as amended; - risks related to our Common Shares, including price volatility, lack of dividend payments, dilution and penny stock rules; and - risks related to our status as an "emerging growth company" and the impact of related reduced reporting requirements on our ability to attract investors.
+- risks related to changes in mineral resource and reserve estimates; - risks related to differences in U.S. and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the difficulties of handling the disposal of mine water at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to the need for resilience in the face of potential impacts from climate change; - risks related to a disruption in, or failure of, our information technology ("IT") systems, including those related to cybersecurity; - risks related to covenants contained in agreements with our secured creditors that may affect our assets; - risks related to the extent to which our level of indebtedness may impair our ability to obtain additional financing; - risks related to our status as a "passive foreign investment company" under the U.S. Internal Revenue Code of 1986, as amended; - risks related to our Common Shares, including price volatility, lack of dividend payments, dilution and penny stock rules; and - risks related to our status as an "emerging growth company" and the impact of related reduced reporting requirements on our ability to attract investors.

 This list is not exhaustive of the factors that may affect our forward-looking statements.
-Some of the important risks and uncertainties that could affect forward-looking statements are described further under the section heading "Item 1A - Risk Factors," below.
+Some of the important risks and uncertainties that could affect forward-looking statements are described further under the Item 1A., - "Risk Factors," below.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those anticipated, believed, estimated, or expected.
 We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
 We disclaim any obligation subsequently to revise any forward-looking statements to reflect events or circumstances after the date of such statements or to reflect the occurrence of anticipated or unanticipated events, except as required by law.